Zotero

 Zotero!
 My weapon of choice for citation management.

-It has an active user community, and I don’t feel that I am locking my data away with an untrusted party if I rely upon it.
-(Of course, one can always try to migrate data around from anything to anything else by exporting to BibTeX or similar, but if I have URLs in there, or consort with foreigners who dare to have diacritics in their names, this leads to trouble).
-I can use the API to make changes that I couldn’t make manually, without worrying about that parsing nonsense.
-Moreover, some other apps (Mendeley, …) already use the Zotero API so I know it is battle-tested.
+Zotero has an API with which I can query, read and write bibliographic entries in my database, making it easy to script automatic updates and such.
+I don’t feel that I am locking my data away with an untrusted party if I rely upon it.
+Of course, one can always try to migrate data around from anything to anything else by importing and exporting to BibTeX or similar, but if I have URLs in my article metadata, or if I consort with foreigners who dare to have diacritics in their names, this leads to trouble.
+The Zotero API has no such troubles.
+Moreover, some other apps (Mendeley, …) already use the Zotero API, so I know it is battle-tested.

-1 Installing Zotero
+1 Installing

-1.1 Windows or macOS
+1.1 Windows or macOS or iOS

-Use the standard installers.
+Easy; use the standard installers.

 1.2 Linux

-A little more tedious with Linux. retorquere’s repo of deb installers is a simple way for Debian/Ubuntu.
+More tedious. retorquere’s repo of deb installers is a simple way for Debian/Ubuntu.

 flatpak install flathub org.zotero.Zotero